On the exponential stability of Beck's Problem on a star-shaped graph: Spectral analysis

-We divide the discussion of the solutions of \eqref{eq_21} into the treatment of two cases.
+We divide the discussion of the solutions of \eqref{eq_21} into two cases.
 Before going on to these, however, it will be convenient to derive a few intermediate results.
-Let us denote by $D\left(\lambda\right)$ the determinant of the coefficient matrix formed by \eqref{eq_21}.
+Let $\Delta_1=\Delta_1\left(\lambda\right)$ be the determinant of the coefficient matrix formed by \eqref{eq_21}.
 We then see easily that

 Let us set